czyys/dustforceguide/README.md

 Thankfully you don’t have to play the entire map if you need to practice just one section.

 If the “Editor Anywhere” option is enabled in Dustmod menu, you can press ‘tab’ to open the map you’re currently playing in editor mode.
-Click on the gargoyle icon to select the “Entities” tab, scroll it down to find the Player 1 spawn and place it where you want to start practicing from (you can pan the camera when holding ‘spacebar’ and 'left mouse button', and zoom-in/out with 'mouse scroll' while holding 'spacebar').
+Click on the gargoyle icon to select the “Entities” tab, scroll it down to find the Player 1 spawn and place it where you want to start practicing from (you can pan the camera when holding ‘spacebar’ and 'left mouse button').
 To change its facing simply press left or right arrow key.
 Then press ‘tab’ again to switch to playing mode.
 You can switch between the two modes whenever you want.

 If you finish a map from a custom spawn point your run won't submit and completing a level from the original start point while in editor mode makes your run invalidate.
 You can tell when you're in the editor mode by the flag in the top right corner of the screen.
 Simply exit the map to quit the editor mode and the flag will be gone.